How to file an Oregon annual report

 Does Oregon grant extensions if I can't file on time?

-No. The due date is fixed to your anniversary, but the state provides a 45-day grace period before administrative dissolution begins.
+No. Oregon grants no filing extensions for annual reports.
+The due date is fixed to your anniversary, but the state provides a 45-day statutory period before administrative dissolution begins.

 Discern automates your Oregon annual report